MyzTyn/PokemonUnity_DemoStadiumUI/README.md

 ![alt text](https://github.com/MyzTyn/PokemonUnity_DemoStadiumUI/blob/main/ForReadMe/Capture1.PNG)
 ![alt text](https://github.com/MyzTyn/PokemonUnity_DemoStadiumUI/blob/main/ForReadMe/Capture2.PNG)

-You can do whatever you want this repo.

-(C) MyzTyn(Script, and custom UI)
+You can use this repo for anything.
+This project was created to show how to use Herbertmilhomme's framework.

 (C) Pokemon (Anything that related to Pokemon)